LondonCanoeClub/londoncanoeclub.github.io/pages/learn-to-paddle.md

 Please fill out the request form below to indicate your interest, and an instructor will email you to arrange a time.
 Sessions can be for one or more tandem (two people per boat) or solo (one person per boat) canoes at a time.

-Sessions are provided by goodwill donations to the club.
+Sessions are provided by goodwill donation to the club.
 Please send donations by e-transfer to {{ site.membership_email }}

 <div style="position:relative;overflow:hidden;width:100%;height:500px;padding-top:500px"><iframe title='Donation form powered by Zeffy' style='position: absolute; border: 0; top:0;left:0;bottom:0;right:0;width:100%;height:100%' src='https://www.zeffy.com/en-CA/embed/ticketing/25bfc7c9-eadd-4160-92ca-eca13820a2a8' allowpaymentrequest allowTransparency="true"></iframe></div>